noahcsano/My-Dropbox/README.md

 UC Berkeley CS161 - "Computer Security" Project

 Language: Golang
-Libraries/Packages: "github.com/cs161-staff/project2-userlib"- for server handling and trsting features, "github.com/google/uuid" - The uuid package generates and inspects UUIDs, encoding/json, strings, fmt, erros, stringconv
+Libraries/Packages: "github.com/cs161-staff/project2-userlib"- for server handling and testing features, "github.com/google/uuid" - The uuid package generates and inspects UUIDs, encoding/json, strings, fmt, erros, stringconv

 In this project, I implemented a client for a file stroring and sharing system.
 The client will allow users to store and load files, share files with other users, and revoke access to a shared file from other users.
 Users of this application will launch the client and provide their username and password.
 Once authenticated, they will use the client to upload and download files to/from the server.